Candida Martinelli's Italophile Site

 all the supporters of the Pazzi family were killed by mobs.
 In a

-bizarre bit, they even dug up the long dead Pazzi father and had fun
+bizarre bit, they even dug up the Pazzi father and had fun

 hanging him and throwing his body into the river, twice.
 (Odd